Bender250/bender250.github.io/_posts/eth/2020-03-29-Paragliding_in_corona_time.md

 ### Maneuvers

 Flying that quick laps is useful to practice maneuvers.
 Finishing the license creates a bit of vacuum in your goals.
 I have to no longer perfect the basic maneuvers (to be honest, most of them are boring), so what is next?
 Doing more complicated maneuvers is mostly too risky before I learn [full-stall](https://justacro.com/tricks/english/full-stall) (i.e., back-flying).
-However, it is too risky to try over hard ground, as there is a too high chance of getting my wing entangled and falling from the sky.
+However, it is too risky to try it over hard ground, as there is a too high chance of getting my wing entangled and falling from the sky.
 Therefore, I have to wait with full-stall until safety training with a school over water, where if I crash, I have high chances of not getting injured.
 And with the pandemic, I do not expect any safety training for a while.

 ![](https://lh3.googleusercontent.com/W6b9qHPAbE5LstoY3sCtrmp0AP64yonvfHMj1Ir3L_ngDFKkVCi9t1HJ0rwo5a5sGriMXwRXjOxMqZWbHsqrYNkFPuUd3uAAXL80UJmi40_51o7tXGTipa8ybHeMqxEfulTLrACmEKo=w808-h540-no)
-*Series of pictures of Tobi performing full-stall.*
+*Animation from pictures of Tobi performing full-stall.*

 ![](https://lh3.googleusercontent.com/Vu_QJySA05KiA3hpMJCOf-RlVK7YtZvkxifwoumGPlcRiFtZtO9g4UBCyX556lA0dCtKTk4UgL75Qja4_aob0uYnDyb7eqkAl_Pb7WEBHDAJZx0hU1WcmD2tzUWikqaTkRySVfWSAqs=w2160-h1440-no)
 *Look at me for a photo!
 But I fly away from you.
 Never mind.*

 ![](https://lh3.googleusercontent.com/HVTl6_VewbaUrRplShqqybusIwS3R-mE52qyxVb_cqvtuQdlsNZFNQm36MZbg7GK9boN0rkkwBVmtFwfUOsMx7icUKbU9ZcbUHvqcOcQSz4tb2B-YpitQ4ypaL0IZMitNJjtWYQzeE8=w2160-h1440-no)
 ![](https://lh3.googleusercontent.com/1ANknjsTb7qNjI_3wrA7ppPCugkQOjT1urZW-17WAcjQkE8xO0kd5HcjFvEFNBtN0qwbcUMGOiabX2DlrzYffpg88xDhyqVZFQqgmD5JkCSRTyH2mOESD0lizKSeKI-epyaoXqqT67g=w2160-h1440-no)
-*Some weird perspective.*
+*Some bird perspective photos.*

 So what can I do?
 My favorite activity is to practice [wingovers](https://www.youtube.com/watch?v=Yub1L2ClnGM) (not me on the video).
 Not only because they are a lot of fun, but as they are complex enough to learn a lot from them.